josephKhoury95/projectCPS/README.md

 # projectCPS
 ------------------

-We study in this project cybersecurity in Industrial Control System (ICS) and Cyber Physical System (CPS)
+We study in this project cybersecurity in Cyber Physical System (CPS)